mikael-ros/neobeam/readme.md

 #### Disclaimer

 > [!IMPORTANT]
+> **None of the following is legal advice.
+Consult a professional**
 > This theme on purpose uses no copyright-protected works, and should be able to be used for any purpose, but do conduct your own research before doing such.
-Anything personal-use should be okay.
 >
-> Consider the [license](LICENSE) of this project as well.
+> Consider the [license](LICENSE) of this project as well, and Marp itself.
 >
 > All fonts used in the theme by default are imported from Google Fonts.
 Consider the privacy aspects of this yourself and choose wheter you want local installs of them or not.
-This was a choice made to enable direct linking of the theme to work.
+This was a choice made to enable direct linking of the theme to work. ä

 ---
 ## 📺 Previews